legendu-net/blog/misc/content/2019-02-26-run-commands-on-a-remote-machine.markdown

 Status: published
-Date: 2020-01-03 09:50:08
+Date: 2020-02-29 22:22:19
 Author: Benjamin Du
-Slug: run-commands-on-a-remote-machine
+Slug: run-commands-on-remote-machines
-Title: Run Commands on a Remote Machine
+Title: Run Commands on Remote Machines
 Category: Programming
-Tags: programming, Shell, Python, SSH
+Tags: programming, Shell, Python, SSH, remote, Fabric, Ansible, ClusterSSH, parallel-ssh

 **
 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+## On a Sinsgle Machine

-## SSH
+### SSH

 1. The pipeline command is run locally.
     If you want the pipeline command to run remotely,